Spin Fishing The Tay

 Get Rid Of The Treble Hooks

 Let start with a mention of the hooks that all 'detached' lure manufacturers still unbelievably rig their lures with.
 Get those treble hooks off and into the bin and rig your lure with a micro barbed single hook that's strong enough not to be opened up by the strain of a big fish.
-A big treble hook will 'death sentence' any salmon via injury even if the fish swims off strongly as a fungal infection will soon set in to the wound and kill it.
-Apart from the damage to the salmon's mouth during the fight more serious damage occurs when the fish is netted when one of the hook points inevitably catches in the landing net mesh as the salmon writhes.
-Don't just play at 'catch & release' so get rid of those treble hooks and gain faith in just how as well a strong single hook works on any salmon lure which guarantees the fish's long term survival after being released.
+Here's the Cox & Rawle single hooks I personally like & endorse.
+A big treble hook will 'death sentence' any salmon via injury even if the fish swims off strongly as a fungal infection will likely soon set in to the wound and kill the fish.
+Apart from the damage to the salmon's mouth during the fight more serious damage occurs when the fish is netted when one of the treble hook points inevitably catches in the landing net mesh as the salmon writhes.
+Don't just play at 'catch & release' so get rid of those treble hooks and gain faith in how just as well a strong single hook works on any salmon lure which hook just as effectively and guarantees the fish's long term survival after release.

 Tactical Spin Fishing Water Coverage